RELATES TO: KRS 312.175, 312.200(3)

 (1) Hold a current active license to practice chiropractic within the Commonwealth of Kentucky;

-(2) (a) For the first year that a person seeks to register to perform peer review, he shall have previously successfully completed a course consisting of a minimum of 100 hours of utilization review and independent medical examination from a chiropractic college accredited by the Council on Chiropractic Education; and
+(2) (a) For the first year that a person seeks to register to perform peer review, have previously successfully completed a course consisting of a minimum of 100 hours of utilization review and independent medical examination from a chiropractic college or university accredited by the Council on Chiropractic Education; and

 (3) Register annually with the board, by June 1 of each year, by:

-(b) Paying a registration fee of twenty (20).
+(c) Paying a registration fee of fifty (50) dollars.